gerryw1389/gerryw1389.github.io/_posts/2021-01-18-azure-automation-for-sftp-servers-pt-2.md

 ### To Resolve:

-1. I use the WinSCP module to write Powershell runbooks that transfer files.
+1. I use the [WinSCP .NET Assembly](https://winscp.net/eng/docs/library_powershell#example) to write Powershell runbooks that transfer files.

 2. First, at the top of my runbooks, I ensure that I can mount the drive which is a file share from my Azure Storage account: